didoesdigital/steno-dictionaries/README.md

 # Steno Dictionaries

 This repository contains Di’s stenography dictionaries used by [Typey Type for Stenographers](https://didoesdigital.com/typey-type/).
-The dictionaries are in JSON format and use [Plover](http://stenoknight.com/wiki/FAQ#What_is_Plover.3F) theory.
+The dictionaries are in JSON format and use [Plover theory](https://plover.wiki/index.php/Choosing_a_steno_theory#Open_steno_theories).

 # How to use these dictionaries

+> [!IMPORTANT]
+> I highly recommend using [Typey Type's Full Dictionary](https://didoesdigital.com/typey-type/dictionaries/typey-type/typey-type-full/) instead of Plover's default `main.json`.
+Plover's built-in dictionary has not had substantial updates since 2018.
+The dictionaries in this repo are based on Plover's but have continued to improve.
+Typey Type's Full Dictionary is a combination of a set of dictionaries from this repo, available in a single-dictionary download.

-If you want to use the dictionaries in this repo instead of Plover's, you have 2 main options.
+If you want to use the underlying dictionaries in this repo instead of Plover's, you have 2 main options.

 The first option is that you can download each individual dictionary you want and add it to your own collection of dictionaries and turn each on in your Plover config as you need.
 Over time, there will be new entries in these dictionaries, so you may wish to download them again or look at the history for each file and decide what new entries you want to add manually.